karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 <code>{"text":"Let's build and expose the APIs and the MCP server together...
 Target set of actions to be exposed: * Update current Session Name... * Update current Profile Information... * Add new Data Recording..."}</code>
 </div>

 This prompt didn't ask for implementation details.
-It defined the "what"—the set of capabilities the server should offer.
+It defined the "what"--the set of capabilities the server should offer.
 Once this was established, I could zoom in and delegate a specific, scoped-down task to the AI driver.

 <div class="notice--info">
 <strong>⚙️ Controller Implementation</strong><br>